 And after around eleven years working on the design and gradual expansion of Green-Wood Cemetery, he’d go on to design yet another iconic graveyard: St. Louis’s Bellefontaine.
 We largely have Hotchkiss to thank then, for the creation of some of the very first ‘parks’ in the United States – not to mention public art museums.

-Green-Wood Cemetery is well worthy of multiple visits.
+With so much to see, Green-Wood Cemetery is well worthy of multiple visits.
 It’s should come as no surprise then, why so many choose to move there permanently.